jsteigelman/todos/README.md

 * User can mark to-do items as complete or incomplete
 * User can filter to-do items based on matching text
 * User can filter to-do items by hiding completed to-dos
-* User to-do items are saved to the browser using localStorage for a streamlined user experience
+* To-do items are saved to the browser using localStorage for a streamlined user experience